Jenyus-Org/nestjs-auth-graphql-mikroorm-starter/README.md

 ## Description

-A fork of the [Nest](https://github.com/nestjs/nest) framework TypeScript boilerplate with PassportJS authentication, GraphQL and OpenAPI docs integrations using MikroORM.
+A fork of the [Nest](https://github.com/nestjs/nest) framework [TypeScript boilerplate](https://github.com/Jenyus-Org/nestjs-auth-graphql-starter) by Jenyus with PassportJS authentication, GraphQL and OpenAPI docs integrations using MikroORM.

 ## Setup